nick990/grafana-dashboards/covid19-global/Readme.md

 # Dashboard Covid-19
 This dashboard shows data about Covid-19 using the daily report published by [European Centre for Disease Prevention and Control (ECDC)](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide).

- It shows worlwide information and it allows to select a country to view its details.

- ## Data Source
- The source data is the daily report published by [European Centre for Disease Prevention and Control (ECDC)](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide).
 ## Data Source
 The dashboard uses SQL Server as Data Source.
 In folder `SQL` you'll find the scirpt `create-db.sql` to create the DB `covid_data` and the table `daily_global`.